 Spell power refers to modifiers that grant additional damage or healing to spirit or faith powers.

 If no instant or action are taken on your turn you can move at double your natural (ground) movement speed, taking into account any movement penalties, slows or other movement impairing effects, and ignoring any kind of speed boost or buff.
 While sprinting all passive effects are prevented (i.e. Bull Charge, Flying, etc…) with the exception of Trample.
 Sprinting while Hidden is allowed, however it simply cancels out the half movement effect of Sneaking (moving while hidden).

 Denotes any planned combat that actively involves spectators, such as a boxing match, pit fighting or gladiatorial combat.

 A contest between two individuals using appropriate stats.
 Each individual rolls 1d12 and adds it to the appropriate stat, with Advantage or Disadvantage applied.
 The higher number wins.
 Ties are typically treated as a stalemate.
 See Character Stats: Stat Roll-Off

 Active Use of Character Stats to overcome environmental obstacles, problem solve, or push forward narrative actions.
-When any kind of stat test is required (i.e. roll vs “stat”) you must roll equal to or less than the stat on a D20, with Advantage or Disadvantage applied, to be successful.
-Note that a roll of 20 is always a fail even when the stat is greater than or equal to 20.
-See Character Stats: Stat Tests
+When any kind of stat test is required (i.e. roll vs “stat”), you must roll 1d20 and add it to the appropriate stat, with Advantage or Disadvantage applied.
+The result must be greater than 20 to be successful.
+A natural roll of 1 is always a failure A natural roll of 20 is always a success See Character Stats: Stat Tests

 Stealthy (Weapon Attribute)